ybr/csv-reader/README.md

 age: Int = 35
 ```

-You get the name and age with the expected types and values.
+We get the name and age with the expected types and values.

 ```scala
 import com.github.ybr.csv._